MariaAguiar/minitester/README.md

 # minitester
-Tester for the 42 Common Core 'minishell' project | Made to help during the development stage | On going
+Output tester for the 42 Common Core 'minishell' project | Made to help during the development stage | On going

 Prerequisites:
 - Have 'expect' installed in your linux distribution.
 If not, run: